MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policy-template-reference.md

 ---
-title: Policy template reference for Cloud App Security
+title: Policy template reference for Defender for Cloud Apps
-description: This article provides information on policy templates included in Microsoft Cloud App Security. ms.date: 12/1/2019 ms.topic: how-to
+description: This article provides information on policy templates included in Microsoft Defender for Cloud Apps. ms.date: 12/1/2019 ms.topic: how-to
 ---